LucLhote/freeCodeCamp-Responsive-Web-Design-Certificate-Project-01-Build-a-Survey-Form-bis/README.md

-# FreeCodeCamp Certificate Project - Build a Survey Form
+# FreeCodeCamp - Responsive Web Design Certification - Project 01 - Build a Survey Form

 This is a solution to the [Build a Survey Form](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-forms-by-building-a-registration-form) FreeCodeCamp Project.